Reversal Ordered

 Wildfire Safety priority

 In 2019, Orange County upgraded its 800 MHz Countywide-Coordinated Communications System (CCCS).
-As part of this upgrade, all first responder channels - including fire and emergency medical services - were encrypted along with law enforcement communications.
+The upgrade encrypted all first responder channels together—fire, EMS, and law enforcement—without a separate policy debate or public input.

-• All agencies affected: OCFA, local fire departments, and allied agencies lost public radio access
+• OCFA and allied fire agencies lost public radio access with no advance notice to the community.

-OCFA Chief Brian Fennessy took a bold stance that contradicted the county-wide encryption trend.
-At a meeting of the Orange County Fire Chiefs Association, he announced the decision to reverse encryption on fire communications.
+OCFA Chief Brian Fennessy broke from the county-wide pattern.
+At a meeting of the Orange County Fire Chiefs Association, he announced OCFA would reverse encryption on fire communications.

 2019